Stretching of Polymers and turbulence: Fokker Planck equation, special stochastic scaling limit and stationary law: Introduction

 \subsubsection{Structure of the paper}

-The manuscript is organized as follows: in \autoref{Section1-desciption}, we present the functional and stochastic settings, then we introduce the stochastic FP in It\^o form after presenting some properties of the covariance operator. \autoref{section-main-result} collects the main results of our work, the computation of the explicit rotation-invariant solution of the associated stationary equation of \eqref{equ-final}, the ideas of the proof and some formal computations. \autoref{Section-exitence} is devoted to the proof of the existence and uniqueness of \textit{quasi-regular} solution to the stochastic FP \eqref{Ito-FP}.
+The manuscript is organized as follows: in \autoref{Section1-desciption}, we present the functional and stochastic settings.
+Then we introduce in \autoref{Corrector section} the stochastic FP in It\^o form after presenting some properties of the covariance operator. \autoref{section-main-result} collects the main results of our work, the computation of the explicit rotation-invariant solution of the associated stationary equation of \eqref{equ-final}.
+In \autoref{section-outlines}, we highlight the ideas of the proof and some formal calculations as well as the technical challenges. \autoref{Section-exitence} is devoted to the proof of the existence and uniqueness of \textit{quasi-regular} solution to the stochastic FP \eqref{Ito-FP}.
 In \autoref{Section-diffusion}, we prove the convergence of the stochastic FP \eqref{Ito-FP} to the limit PDE \eqref{equ-final}.
-Finally, we add in \autoref{Appendix-NEW 1} the proof of \autoref{lem1} and \autoref{lem-matrix-r}.